abhishekarya1/Hash-Define-myNotes/content/networking/notes.md

 Transport layer is called **"Host-to-Host"** because it facilitates delivery to receiver host right till the application level via Ports (like a Host to Host tunnel).

 **Shortcomings of OSI model**: its pedantic.
-Many people dislike OSI model and argue that Layer-5,6,7 can be combined in a single one - Application Layer.
+Many people dislike OSI model and argue that Layer-5,6,7 can be combined in a single Application Layer.

 ## Internet Protocol
-IPv4 (32 bits): 4 bytes (`a.b.c.d`)
+**IPv4** (32 bits): 4 bytes

-IPv6 (128bits): 8 nibbles
+**IPv6** (128 bits): 8 nibbles (16 bytes)

 Assigned automatically (DHCP), or statically (Static IP)

-Divided in two parts (Network + Host): parts defined by /CIDR notation.
+Divided in two parts (`Network + Host`): parts defined by `/CIDR` notation.
 Ex - `192.168.1.1/24`.
 First 24 bits are reserved for identifying network.
 We can have 2^24 networks (aka Subnets), and each network can have 2^8 hosts (all-zero bits and all-one bits are always reserved)

 Subnet Mask (`&`): `255.255.255.0` is the mask for `/24` CIDR, it is applied (ANDed) to our IPv4 address and if result is same as our IPv4 address, we don't need network routing as the host is on the same network, otherwise do it.

-Gateway: a central device that acts as a mediator between two networks.
-A home router is a gateway (Default Gateway)
+**Gateway**: a central device that acts as a mediator between two networks.
+A home router is a gateway (Default Gateway).

 ### ICMP
-Internet Control Message Protocol: to send/receive info packets over network, all success failure messages are sent via this.
+Internet Control Message Protocol: to send/receive **meta info packets** over network, all success failure messages are sent via this.
 Ex - host unreachable, port unreachable, fragmentation needed, etc...

 `ping` and `tracert` use it to get info

 ### IP Packet
-Header + Data sections
+`Header + Data` sections

-Max data size is 2^16 (65536 bytes).
-MTU (Maximum Transmission Unit) of an intermediate device limits this.
+Max data size is 2^16 (65536 bytes) (\~64 KB). `MTU` (Maximum Transmission Unit) of an intermediate devices limits this to around 1500 bytes (\~1.5 KB)!

-**Fragmentation**: packets need to get fragmented if it doesn’t fit in a frame, MTU of a device specifies what size is allowed
+**Fragmentation**: packets need to get fragmented if it doesn't fit in a frame, MTU of a device specifies what size is allowed, and if packets can't be fragmented, they are dropped by the router!
+If DF flag (Don't Fragment) is set on the packet, the sender gets the ICMP message to fragment the packets and sent them.

 **TTL**: specifies how many hops can a packet survive

+**ECN Flag**: If we're about to reach the max congestion limits of the network, a router can set the ECN flag (Explicit Congestion Notification) in the IP packet and as the packet travels theough the network, eventually everyone including the sender and the receiver will know that there is congestion and the sender will slow down.

 ### ARP
-Address Resolution Protocol (layer-2): IP to MAC mapping in a LAN.
+Address Resolution Protocol (layer-2): IP to MAC mapping in LAN (hop).

+{{%expand "How do we know destination MAC of a frame that is about to be sent over to the Internet?" %}}_We don't, the frame goes hop-by-hop changing destination MAC to Gateway of that hop._{{% /expand%}}

 Packets on the same network (LAN) are sent to everyone, but _accepted_ only by the host whose MAC address is in the Frame header.
 If we don't know MAC address of the receiver, we can broadcast an ARP request and collect MAC addresses of all devices on our network and store/update the ARP Table in our memory.
-If the receiver is not in our network (identified by applying subnet mask) we will still do an ARP request but for the Gateway's physical address, the Frame will further go "hop-by-hop" changing physical address in each **hop** till the receiver in reached.
+If the receiver is not in our network (identified by applying subnet mask) we will still do an ARP request but for the Gateway's physical address, the Frame will further go **"hop-by-hop"** changing physical address in each **hop** till the receiver in reached.

 **Attacks**: Packet Sniffing and ARP Table Poisoning.

 **Virtual Router Redundancy Protocol** (VRRP): one IP address shared between multiple hosts (MACs).
 Good load balancing technique as the traffic can be handled by multiple machines without changing IPs if one machine goes down.

 The inverse is the now deprecated RARP (Reverse ARP) replaced by DHCP.